bartkessels/bartkessels.github.io/_posts/software/2023-12-13-releasing-upset.md

 In the last couple of weeks I've had a bit of a rough patch with my work laptop.
 Which lead me to installing it over and over again.

 The last time I had to get my laptop fixed by reinstalling Windows, I had this idea of creating an application which would do all the setup for me.
 But since it's a Windows laptop that would lead to me having to write a Powershell script.
-Well, me being me, I din't really like that idea and I wanted to experiment in Rust a little bit anyway.
-So I decided to create a Rust CLI application which would setup any computer using a yaml-configuration file.
+Well, me being me, I didn't really like that idea and I wanted to experiment in Rust a little bit anyway.
+So I decided to create a Rust CLI application which would set up any computer using a yaml-configuration file.

 And the name, as you might have guessed, is __Upset__.
 The reason behind this name is pretty clear, I was really upset with having to install my computer again (for the second time that day), and it's an anagram for _set up_ which I find pretty funny.